Anthrocon/www/content/Events/parade-block-party/index.md

 1. **All fursuiters must hydrate** before the fursuit parade.
 It’s for your own safety!
 2. **No stopping in the parade route** - we require fursuiters to continue moving in the parade except in case of emergency.
 Staff and volunteers are positioned along the route should you require assistance.
-3. **No flags are allowed**, as they obstruct other fursuiters in the photo and/or parade.
+3. **No flags are allowed**, as they obstruct other fursuiters in the parade.
-4. **No inappropriate costumes or accessories** are allowed in the photo or parade.
+4. **No inappropriate costumes or accessories** are allowed in the parade.
-5. Handlers are permitted for people with ADA accessibility needs and for children.
+5. **People with ADA accessibility needs or young children** are permitted handlers.
 6. **No photography or video is allowed inside the lineup area.** This includes selfies whether handheld or on selfie-stick.

 ***